Visiting Croatia in Autumn / Fall: What to Do in September & October

 And in today’s article we will talk about visiting Croatia during the fall season: what’s the weather like during these months and what to do if you come here during the time.

-Still, the months of September and October are considered to be part of the “low season” here.
 The weather can sometimes be unpredictable but in most cases you can expect pleasant sunny days that are still good for swimming and sunbathing.
+This is definitely a big bonus, especially since prices are a lot lower during this period of time, too.

 Sometimes it can be cooler, but mild enough for all outdoors activities.
 Of course, the weather itself and the temperature of the water will be cooler than during the peak of the season, but still acceptable – at least for dipping your toes in it, if not taking a full bath.

-You get these spectacular views all year-long
+You get these spectacular views all year-long, no matter what

-October boasts of 197 sunshine hours but if you plan to visit Hvar Island and Dubrovnik, you can expect even more sunshine hours during this period.
+October boasts 197 sunshine hours but if you plan to visit Hvar Island and Dubrovnik, you can expect even more sunshine hours during this period.

-Weather in October sometimes can be influenced by a phenomenon known as Indian summer.
 This Indian summer usually occurs in October (in any part of the month), with temperatures above average for October – however, it is impossible to predict if this will actually happen or not during a given year.

 Finally, if you want a more in-depth guide for the month of October and if you’re visiting Split during the time, I have already written a complete guide to Split in October – make sure to check it out as well.

-What to do in Autumn in Croatia?
+What to do in Croatia during autumn / fall?

 Besides swimming and sunbathing which is still possible in September and even October, there are many sightseeing tours, activities and attractions awaiting for you in Croatia during this time of the year.